AdobeDocs/experience-manager-screens.en/help/using/mobile-network.md

 1. Make sure that each of the AEM Screen players is connected to the Router's Network.

-1. Test the internet connection by calling a URL in your system browser.
+1. Test the Internet connection by calling a URL in your system browser.

    >[!NOTE]
    >If you get an error message, check network settings, and cross-check if there is a sufficient network link.
 Check also that the Operating System firewall is configured to allow network access while using the configured AEM Screens communication Ports.